facuotero/facuotero/README.md

+Facundo Otero Rimini
-Facundo Otero Rimini, nacido en Córdoba, Argentina.
+Born in Córdoba, Argentina.

-Qué hago?
-Soy Full Stack Developer, actualmente me encuentro realizando proyectos de desarrollo de manera freelancer buscando crecer tanto personalmente como en el mundo de la tecnología.
-Tecnologías:
+What do I do?
+I'm a Full Stack Developer currently working on freelance projects.
+I'm passionate about leveraging technology to solve real-world problems and continuously striving to grow both personally and professionally.

+Technologies:

-_ PostgreSQL
+PostgreSQL
-_ Sequelize
+Sequelize
-_ Express
+Express
-_ NodeJs
+Node.js
-_ React
+React
-_ Redux
+Redux
-_ NextJs
+Next.js
+Modular CSS
-_ CSS modular
+Tailwind CSS
-_ TailwindCSS
-Qué busco?
-Crecer profesionalmente y como persona.
+What am I looking for?
+I'm seeking opportunities to further develop my skills and contribute to innovative projects that make a positive impact.

+How to contact me?
-Cómo contactarme? facurimini@gmail.com
+Email: facurimini@gmail.com
+Linkedin: linkedin.com/in/facundo-otero-rimini-96a459224